 However, before European settlers came to the Americas, elk herds roamed across much of the east coast.
 As more and more settlers pushed west, the number of elk diminished.
 By the 1870s, there were no elk left in Pennsylvania.

 Between 1913 and 1926, in an effort to rebuild the elk population in Pennsylvania, 177 elk were released in 10 different Pennsylvania counties.
 Over the coming years, the elk population would decline to a low of less than 50.
-However, proper management of the species has resulted in an estimated population of over 800 in 2013.While these elk are part of a different sub-species than those that used to roam the state, they have been so successful in their reintroduction that they are now a tourist attraction in the Pennsylvania Wilds.
+However, proper management of the species has resulted in an estimated population of about 1,000 in 2018 according to the Pennsylvania Game Commission.

 It’s worth noting that this isn’t a zoo and you’re dealing with wild animals.
 Therefore, it’s entirely possible that you might not see any elk at the Elk Country Visitor Center.
 That, unfortunately, was my experience during the two visits I’ve made to the center.